 Ojih Odutola: I think that our generation grew up with the proliferation of conceptual art.
 There was a dominance of this aesthetic and thinking while I was in graduate school for instance, where the white cube was standard.
 It seemed incorporated into everything.
 That sought-after blank neutral space, I always found it's stark whiteness very harsh and rather oppressive.
 It was an erasure.
-But in some cases-especially being a black woman creator-there's a trepidation about presenting work that's not on white walls, I think.
+But in some cases-especially being a black woman work that's not on white walls, I think.

 There are elegant ways to do it.
 I'm thinking, of course, about works like Kara Walker's, with her cutouts, which is such an elegant gesture.
 To take the silhouette and impress that silhouette onto the white cube-onto that white, neutral space-and in doing so, activating that space with all these layers and meanings associated with blackness and the black mark, and the contention of that binary.
 The tension of the black and white as materials and constructs creates a world.
-I did align myself with that kind of work in my early drawings; investigating how black figures occupied decontextualized spaces-because I believed the we should be involved in the presentation of the me because I'm approaching it architecturally, I'm understand the subjectivity inherent in the black figures and of the spaces they existed in, equally, I subscribed to the idea that there's no context needed if the body is there, all the information is in and of the body, it's in and of the face, and that can exist in contrast with-but not fighting against-the white space.
+I did understand the subjectivity inherent in the black figures and of the spaces they existed in, equally.
+I subscribed to the idea that there's no context needed if the body is there, all the information is in and of the body, it's in and of the face, and that can exist in contrast with-but not fighting against-the white space.
 The story was in the figure taking up space at all-that was the mark, the highlight.
 I misunderstood that when working in a monochromatic palette how the visual language can be misread, and blackness is still seen as uncharted territory and monolithic.
 I started from a place of universality, and that is still a kind of erasure.
 I had to venture more into color because of that; I had to get at the core and expand blackness as a definition visually.
 And part of what helped in that was engaging with the space the work is presented in-I had to incorporate more colors, I couldn't rely solely on the monochromatic palette anymore.
 When you visit a museum for instance, there's a specificity to how artifacts are shown, because the narrative extends to how they are presented.
 And we both know there's a very specific way in which African artifacts are shown that sometimes can be problematic.
-So, I took a cue from that: to explore and have more control of the narrative in the work and in the presentation.
+So.
+I took a cue from that: to explore and have more control of the narrative in the work and in the presentation.